Hickey7737/Copilot-for-M365-Custom-Dashboard-Samples/README.md

 For step-by-step walkthrough on how to utilize analyst workbench for Copilot analysis, see this video - https://www.youtube.com/watch?v=QNyZxOiL6cs

-Part I - Viva Insights Analyst Workbench Custom Person Query​
+Part I - Viva Insights Analyst Workbench Custom Person Query

-1. Navigate to Viva Insights Analyst Workbench at https://analysis.insights.viva.office.com/analyst/analysis​
+1. Navigate to Viva Insights Analyst Workbench at https://analysis.insights.viva.office.com/analyst/analysis
 2. Choose Create analysis | Custom query | Person Query | Set up analysis

    ![](https://github.com/Hickey7737/Copilot-for-M365-Custom-Dashboard-Samples/blob/main/createanalysis.jpg)

-4. Choose Time Period - Up to 1 Year.  ​
+4. Choose Time Period.
+Viva Insights stores up to 13 months of Copilot and collaboration data.
-5. Optionally Auto-refresh to refresh weekly when Insights processes data (Sunday 12AM).  ​Pro Tip: If you place the results in a durable location, the PBI report will refresh automatically​
+5. Optionally choose Auto-refresh to refresh weekly when Viva Insights processes data (Sundays at 12AM).
+Pro Tip: If you place the results in a durable location, the Power BI report can refresh automatically
 6. Choose more settings:  Group by | Daily or Weekly.
-This is the frequency of metrics deliverd in the query.
-Daily will give you daily usage stats and weekly stats rooled up by week.​
+This is the frequency of metrics delivered in the query.
+Daily will give you daily usage stats and weekly nets you stats rolled up by week.

    ![](https://github.com/Hickey7737/Copilot-for-M365-Custom-Dashboard-Samples/blob/main/queryoptions.jpg)